-The SRS indicator alerts you to a potential problem with your airbags, sensors, or seat belt tensioners.
+The SRS indicator alerts you to a potential problem with your airbags or seat belt tensioners.

-When you turn the ignition switch to ON (II), this indicator comes on briefly then goes off.
+When you turn the ignition switch to the ON (II) position, this indicator comes on for several seconds then goes off.
 This tells you the system is working properly.